Search

 🔸 Helps customize UI for different devices

-Platform-specific components ensure a better user experience across platforms.
+Platform-specific components ensure a better user experience across platforms and help developers handle differences between operating systems effectively.

 Why Core Components Matter

-Core components form the foundation of every React Native app.
+Core components form the foundation of every React Native application.
+Without understanding these components, developers cannot effectively build layouts, handle user interactions, or manage application interfaces.

 🔸 Essential for building layouts and UI